Tavli

-Tavli (Greek: Τάβλι), sometimes called Greek Backgammon in English, is the most popular way of playing tables games (or 'backgammon games') in Greece and Cyprus and is their national board game.
+Tavli (Greek: Τάβλι, Turkish: Tavla, Tabla, Latin: Tabula), sometimes called Greek backgammon or Iraqi backgammon in English, is the most popular way of playing tables games in Balkans, Eastern Europe and West Asia particularly in Bulgaria, North Macedonia, Bosnia and Herzegovina, Croatia, Serbia, Greece, Turkey, Syria, Iraq, Iran, Azerbaijan, Lebanon and Cyprus and considered as national board game in many places with its variants.
 Tavli is a compendium game for two players which comprises three different variants played in succession: Portes, Plakoto and Fevga.
 These are played in a cycle until one player reaches the target score - usually five or seven points.

 Description

-Tables games are an ancient family of race games, the best known modern example of which is Backgammon.
+Tables games are an ancient family of race games, the best known modern example of which is backgammon.
 However, in Greece the most popular form of tables is Tavli, a word which is the equivalent of "tables games".
 Hence, this is not a single game, but a trio of tables games played to different rules and tactics.
 These are Portes, Plakoto and Fevga and they are played in that order until a player reaches the agreed target score.
 The aim in each game is to be the first player to bear off all 15 men or pieces.

 Portes

-Portes is the game that resembles Backgammon most closely.
+Portes is the game that resembles backgammon most closely.
 It is a hitting game in which the players may hit enemy blots off the board.
-The starting layout and rules are as for Backgammon except that:
+The starting layout and rules are as for backgammon except that: